ORThought: Benchmarking and Automating Logistics Optimization Modeling: Experiments and Analysis

 Problem size analysis reveals similar scaling behaviors.
 Toy-size problems show rapid early improvements followed by gradual gains.
 Small-size problems demonstrate a distinct performance leap at 8-14B, while medium-size problems show consistent improvements with model size, indicating that larger models are particularly beneficial for handling increased problem complexity.

 Two notable plateaus emerge in the scaling curves: one at 4-8B and another at 14-32B.
-These plateaus, combined with the observed performance jumps, suggest that certain reasoning capabilities may emerge at specific parameter thresholds rather than scaling smoothly with model size.
+These plateaus, combined with the observed performance leaps, suggest that certain reasoning capabilities may emerge at specific parameter thresholds rather than scaling smoothly with model size.

-These results establish clear relationships between model size and optimization capabilities, revealing that performance improvements do not size uniformly across problem types and sizes.
-This insight suggests that while scaling up models can enhance performance, the choice of model size should be carefully considered based on the specific optimization task at hand.
+These results establish clear relationships between model size and AOM capabilities, revealing that performance improvements do not scale uniformly across problem types and sizes.
+This insight suggests that in practice, model selection should be guided by matching the problem's complexity to the model that has surpassed the requisite capability threshold, rather than unconditionally opting for the largest available size.